0

 There are lots of ways that you can introduce bone broth back into your life, and you can either spend money on choice ingredients that are handcrafted by artisans to make your food great, or you can make it at home.

 Eating healthy does not always look like a ritzy health food store with the expensive, exotic, bourgeois grocery list.
 It can be practical, and it can be thrifty.
-It can save and reuse.
+It can save and reuse ingredients you would normally throw in the garbage.
 It can be homegrown or grown around the corner in someone’s backyard urban farm.

 “Act as if what you do makes a difference.
 It does.”